Solgeniust1111/solana-copy-trading-bot/README.md

 🌟 You can swap token in 1 ~ 2 blocks after target wallet swap. if you use node, you can swap in same block

+one block:  80%
+second block: 20%
+if you use dedicate node, you 'll be able to swap in same block

 ### 🎯 **Key Features**

 - 🛰️ **Real-time WebSocket Streaming**: